 You can learn more about the listing requirements for 101.02 in our article on disability for joint pain.

-Similarly, if your child has any difficulties with her heart or lungs due to obesity, he or she could be evaluated under the cardiovascular or respiratory listings (such as the one for childhood asthma).
+Similarly, if your child has any difficulties with her heart or lungs due to being overweight, he or she could be evaluated under the cardiovascular or respiratory listings (such as the one for childhood asthma).

 If the SSA concludes that your child’s obesity doesn’t meet or equal the joint deformity listing or another listing, the SSA will next examine the impacts of the obesity on your child’s functioning in six specific areas of her life (the SSA calls these “domains”).
 The domains include learning, completing tasks, and taking care of oneself.
 If the SSA concludes that the obesity causes a “marked” (serious) limitation in two of the domains, or an “extreme” (very serious) limitation in one domain, your child will be approved for SSI benefits.